pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Tightly Coupled:** Teams are heavily dependent on other teams for design decisions and deployment.
 Frequent, fine-grained communication and coordination are required.
 2. **Somewhat Coupled:** Teams have some independence, but still require regular coordination with other teams.
 Deployment and design changes often need permission or resources from outside the team.
-3. **Mostly Decoupled:** Teams have a moderate level of independence.
-They can make some design changes and deploy without permission, but may still need to coordinate with other teams routinely.
+3. **Moderately Coupled:** Teams have a moderate level of independence.
+They can make some design changes and deploy without permission, but they may still need to coordinate with other teams routinely.
 4. **Loosely Coupled:** Teams have full autonomy to make most large-scale design changes and deploy on-demand.
 They can test independently and release with negligible downtime, without needing fine-grained communication or coordination with other teams.

 ### [Streamline Change Approval](/capabilities/streamline-change-approval.md)